PuFGGs/InfoTrack-Project/README.md

 1. Unzip the folder
 2. Open a terminal and get in to the folder
 3. Run `npm install`
-4. After download finised you are goot to go with `npm start`
+4. After download finised you are good to go with `npm start`